KohaSuomi/koha-plugin-broadcast-biblios/README.md

 perl set_active_records.pl -i INTERFACENAME
 ```

-:white_check_mark: This is recommended to set in crontab and run regulary.
+:yellow_circle: This is recommended to set in crontab and run regulary.

 Needed configurations:
 1. Create config for the interface (broadcast-config.yaml)